janietom2/primary-category-select/readme.md

 ## Installation
 Just upload the zip file to your WordPress instalation and activate the plugin.

+Zip file can be found in release page of this repository: [Releases](https://github.com/janietom2/primary-category-select/releases/tag/Release)

 ## Features
 Metabox on Post page to assign the primary category.